Environmental Justice Fellowship Program

 Newburgh Community Tree Survey

-The Conservancy and the EJ Fellows have been working to gather input from City of Newburgh residents.
-Make your voice heard and let us know what you think!
+The EJ Fellows work to gather input from City of Newburgh residents.
+Make your voice heard - let us know what you think!

 Community input is absolutely essential!
 We hope you will spend a few minutes with our Fellows or online to give us your feedback.